themarshallproject/arpa20220125/README.md

 - By default, the graphics rig uses the ES6 import structure.
 Only `graphic.js` is included automatically on the page, so other files should be `import`ed from there.
 To use non-ES6-module code, place scripts in the `src/lib/` folder.
 This will be included and concatenated without being compiled.
 - You can use ES5 by setting the `use_es6` configuration option in `config.json` to `false`.
 This creates a slightly different compilation behavior.
 Any `.js` file in the `src/` folder will be included automatically.
 Your code in `graphic.js` will always come last in the concatenated file.

+## Examples

+- View [examples of common graphics here](/examples/), or check out the code in `examples/`.
+- To add a new example to the page:
+  - create a new directory in `examples/` with a directory name that describes the graphic.
+  - Place your html, javascript and sass inside.
+You can also include assets and external data, preserving the same folder structure that you'd use within `src/`.
+  - Import your sassfile in `examples/examples.scss`.
+  - You're good to go!

 ## Using pre-configured templates